Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Conclusion

 \section{Conclusion}

-In this work we have given one multi-parameter and two limited-memory quasi-Newton Hessian approximation classes which on quadratic optimization problems (\ref{eq:QP}) with the exact linesearch method of Algorithm~\ref{alg:ELSMQP} generate $p_k$ parallel to $p_k^{PCG}$.
-In addition, we characterized all symmetric rank-two update matrices, $U_k$ with $\mathcal{R}(U_k) = \textit{span}\big(\{ g_{k-1}, g_k \}\big)$ which has this property.
-The Hessian approximations were described by a novel compact representation which framework was first presented in Section~\ref{section:CR} for the full Broyden class on unconstrained optimization problems (\ref{eq:uncP}).
-The representation of the full Broyden class consist only of explicit matrices and gradients as vector components.
+In this work we have given a class of limited-memory quasi-Newton Hessian approximations which on (\ref{eq:QP}) with the exact linesearch method of Algorithm~\ref{alg:ELSMQP} generate $p_k$ parallel to $p_k^{PCG}$.
+With the framework of reduced-Hessians this provides a dynamical framework for the construction of limited-memory quasi-Newton methods.
+In addition, we have characterized all symmetric rank-two update matrices, $U_k$ with $\mathcal{R}(U_k) = \textit{span}\big(\{ g_{k-1}, g_k \}\big)$ which gives $p_k$ parallel to $p_k^{PCG}$ in this setting.
+The Hessian approximations were described by a novel compact representation whose framework was first presented in Section~\ref{section:CR} for the full Broyden class on unconstrained optimization problems (\ref{eq:uncP}).
+The representation of the full Broyden class consists only of explicit matrices and gradients as vector components.

-We emphasize that our way of stating the equivalence to PCG together with our alternative representation illustrate the freedom that exists and provide a dynamical framework for the construction of limited-memory Hessian approximations.

-Numerical simulations on randomly generated unconstrained quadratic optimization problems have shown that for these problems the multi-parameter class, with parameters within a certain range, is equivalent to the BFGS method in finite arithmetic.
-It was also shown that finite arithmetic BFGS behaves as exact PCG on the considered problems.
-The characteristics of the convergence of the proposed limited-memory methods were evaluated and it was shown that they are numerically comparable with L-BFGS.
-It was also shown that on these problems, including information from the first iteration in the Hessian approximation significantly reduces round-off error effects.
+Numerical simulations on randomly generated unconstrained quadratic optimization problems have shown that for these problems our suggested multi- parameter class, with parameters within a certain range, is equivalent to the BFGS method in finite arithmetic.
+Simulations on sequences of related systems of linear equations which originate from the CUTEst test collection have given an indication of the potential of the the proposed class of limited-memory methods.
+The results indicate that there is a potential for accelerating the process of solving sequences of related systems of linear equations with iterative methods in the proposed framework.

 The results of this work are meant to contribute to the theoretical and numerical understanding of limited-memory quasi-Newton methods for minimizing a quadratic function.
-We hope that they can lead to further research on limited-memory methods for unconstrained optimization problems.
+We envisage that they can lead to further research on limited-memory methods for unconstrained optimization problems.
 In particular, limited-memory methods for minimizing a near-quadratic function and for systems arising as interior-point methods converge.